BIOS & PICTURES

 MUCK

-Written by Paddy Gillard-Bentley (Kitchener)
+Written by Paddy Gillard-Bentley

 Directed by Tracey Kenyon

-Adam played by Bruce Wolff
+Performed by Emma Dimes & Bruce Wolff

-Performed at the Duke St. Greenspace.
+Performed at the Green Space at Duke & Ontario

 GRAMMAR BUM